Fury1/CarND-Traffic-Sign-Classifier-P2/README.md

-# CarND-Traffic-Sign-Classifier-P2
-This is the second project in the Udacity Self Driving ND program.
-In this project it was required to create a convolutional neural network that identifies traffic signs from a German traffic sign data set.
-Included in the repo is a Jupyter Notebook with the code, a writeup file explaining the project pipeline as well as some related examples.
+# Project 2 - Traffic Sign Classification
+The goal of this project was to build a CNN in TensorFlow to classify traffic sign images from the German Traffic Sign Dataset.

+Main steps covered in this lab are:

+* Dataset exploration and visualization
+* Data augmentation
+* Deep network design and training
+* Disualization of the certainty/uncertainty of the model's predictions

+Please see the Jupyter Notebook for my submission.